suhaibfida/sodash/README.md

-# sodash
-An AI-powered Solana wallet dashboard that visualizes token portfolios, transaction flows, and rent recovery insights with an intelligent assistant.

 # Sodash — AI-Powered Wallet Monitoring System that visualizes token portfolios, transaction flows, and rent recovery insights with an intelligent assistant.